TheOverfloater/pathos-public/docs/entity_guide.md

 >light sources, please refer to the env_dlight entity.

  - Keyvalues:
+   - "Name": Name of this entity.
    - "Brightness": Defines the color of the light and the brightness.
 First three elements are the color, with values from 0 to 255.
 The fourth element is the intensity of the light source.
+   - "Appearence": Check the "Shared keyvalues" section for more on this.
+   - "Interpolate Custom Appearence": If set, the "Custom Appearance" will have it's values interpolated.
+   - "Custom appearence framerate": Specify the framerate of the custom appearence.
+   - "Custom Appearance": Specify a custom appearence, from letter a to z, which specify the light strength at a given frame.
    - "ZHLT Fade": Multiplies the light value without affecting distances at which the light shines.
    - "ZHLT Falloff": Set the light intensity falloff model used.
      - "Default": Linear light falloff.
 	 - "Inverse Linear"
 	 - "Inverse Square"

+ - Spawn flags:
+   - "Initially dark": The light will be in an off state until triggered to be on.

 # light_spot
 >A spotlight light source that will shine at it's target or at the specified angles, acting as a spotlight